Skip to main content

 About

-Leap Year is a single player platformer game.
+Leap Year is a single player and multiplayer platformer game with a mystery theme.
 It was developed by Daniel Linssen and was released on June 13, 2024.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews